Bachelor of Nursing

 • a “credit” in all required Nursing clinical courses

-3. A student must receive a passing grade (grade of C or better) in all required nursing and non-nursing courses in each year of the program before proceeding to the next year of the program.
+3. A student must receive a grade of C or better in all required nursing and non-nursing courses in each year of the program before proceeding to the next year of the program.

-5. As outlined in the Clinical Progression Policy, student actions that compromise patient safety and serious breaches of conduct will result in a removal from clinical practice.
+5. As outlined in the Clinical Progression Policy, student actions that may lead to a high-risk impact on patient safety and serious breaches of conduct will result in a removal from clinical practice.
 In such circumstances the student will be reviewed by the Admissions, Transfers and Progression Committee.

 6. Students who have serious breaches of conduct in class, lab or clinical settings will be reviewed by the Admissions, Transfers and Progression Committee and the student may be required to withdraw from the Nursing Program.